gdgarsson/Raytracing-Renderer/README.md

  of what the final product looks like (the FOV is set to 70 and each Ray can reflect/refract a maximum of 5 times).
 See: [RTXDemo1.jpeg](https://github.com/gdgarsson/Raytracing-Renderer/blob/main/RTXDemo1.jpeg). <br><br>

  If you want to see more of my work, please check out my [website](https://www.gdgarsson.com).
- Additionally, I'm currently working on recreating this project and upgrading it with Vulkan, so be on the lookout for that.
-I've got plenty of more work on the way.

  Have a great day!